Difference between color labeling reagent and chromatography reagent

 Color marking reagent preparation method

-The preparation of color marking reagents is usually relatively simple and is usually prepared by chemical reaction or physical methods.
-The desired solution is obtained, for example, by dissolution, filtration or evaporation.
+The preparation of color marking reagents is usually relatively simple and is usually prepared by chemical interaction or physical methods.
+Makes sense, right?.
+The desired solution is obtained, to instance, by dissolution, filtration or evaporation.
 Due to its simple preparation process, the cost of the color marking reagent is low.
+And Chromatographic reagent preparation method

 Color labeling reagent selection criteria

 When selecting color marking reagents, the purity, stability and accuracy of the reagents should be considered.
-Sources of color-marking reagents typically include industrial production, laboratory preparation, and purchase.
+In my experience, Sources of color-marking reagents typically include manufacturing production, laboratory preparation, and purchase.
 According to the demand, the reagent with high purity and good stability is selected.
+CHROMATOGRAPHIC REAGENT SELECTING STANDARDS

 The selection criteria of chromatographic reagents include the purity of the reagents, the suitability of the chromatographic column and the adaptability of the experimental conditions.
 When selecting chromatographic reagents, they should be matched according to the specific analysis object and target column to ensure the accuracy of the analysis results.

-5. Practical case analysis
+5. And Practical case analysis

 6. FAQ